The visibility problem¶

 Correlation between ROA changes and BGP announcements

-The Scarlet Semaphore operation doc notes that RPKI CA audit logs exist but aren’t monitored.
-ROA changes are logged but not alerted on.
-Validation state changes propagate slowly (30-90 minutes).
+RPKI CA audit logs exist but weren’t monitored.
+ROA changes were logged but not alerted on.
+Validation state changed propagate slowly (30-90 minutes).

 A scenario that makes this obviously detectable is lying about defender capabilities.